KoushikSundaresan/SimCRM/README.md

 #### **License**

-This project is licensed under the MIT License.
+This project is licensed under the  CC BY-NC 4.0 License.
 See the `LICENSE` file for details.

 SimCRM © 2024 by Koushik Sundaresan & Tyshna Sahni is licensed under CC BY-NC 4.0.
 To view a copy of this license, visit https://creativecommons.org/licenses/by-nc/4.0/